SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

    - SCS-open
    - SCS-sovereign
 2. _cloud layer_, of which there are two:
-   - infastructure as a service (IaaS)
+   - infrastructure as a service (IaaS)
    - Kubernetes as a service (KaaS)

 So, for instance, a certificate can have the scope _SCS-compatible IaaS_ or _SCS-sovereign KaaS_.